-The router lets you access your network from virtually anywhere within the operating range of your wireless network.
-However, the operating distance or range of your wireless connection can vary significantly depending on the physical placement of your router.
+The router lets you access your network from anywhere within the operating range of your wireless network.
+However, the operating distance or range of your wireless connection depends on the physical placement of your router.
 For example, the thickness and number of walls the wireless signal passes through can limit the range.
 For best results, place your router: